Marko-Obradovic/azure-notes/azure-notes.md

 When you're architecturing an app, you need to account for service availability guarantees (part of SLAs)

+_An SLA is an uptime or performance guarantee between you and your users._

 Benefits:
 - The higher your app's availability, the more time you save end-users in down-time.
 They can accomplish more.